ChrisLoui/abm_simulation/README.md

 ## Usage

 1. Click the **Setup** button to initialize the simulation with the current settings.
+This prepares the simulation environment but does not start any movement or vehicle generation.
-2. Click the **Play** button to start the movement of vehicles.
+2. Click the **Play** button to begin the simulation.
+Only at this point will cars start to be generated and movement begin.
+3. Click the **Pause** button to temporarily stop the simulation while preserving its current state.
-3. Use the **Settings** button to adjust parameters like car count, bus count, and speed ranges.
+4. Use the **Settings** button to adjust parameters like car spawn rate, bus count, and speed ranges.

+The simulation is designed to minimize resource usage - no background processing or vehicle generation occurs until you explicitly click the Play button.

 ## Project Structure